oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 - Workflow action step properties (CACAO Specification Section 4.5)
 - Workflow command object common properties (CACAO Specification Section 5.1)

+The table below defines how particular properties are address for an `openc2` command object.
+The table also identifies the level of CACAO playbook where each property is defined.

 ***